 Informational interviews are an essential part of a successful job search.
 Not sure what you need to do?
 Marcy Twete, author of You Know Everybody!
 A Career Girl’s Guide to Building a Network That Works, offers some great tips for nailing your next informational interview.

+2. Do your homework.“No one wants to dedicate an hour to a meeting and spend the first 20 minutes talking about things you could learn from a LinkedIn profile,” said Twete.
+Come with questions that are pertinent to that individual’s background and be curious about how that relates to your own potential career path.
 Not only will it make you feel more confident, but it can give you topic ideas.
 Twete suggests finding the answers to these questions before you meet with someone.

 - Where did he/she go to school?